Acupuncture and Oral Ulcer

 RESULTS:

-The number of ulcers was different among the four groups, especially between the control group and para distance-acupuncture group or pre-acupuncture group.
-In the latter group, the number of ulcers was much less.
+In the latter group, the number of ulcers was much lower.
 The gastric ulcer area was consistent with the

-histopathological results, indicating that pre-acupuncture had an obvious therapeutic effect on gastric ulcers.
-Acupuncture had a very modest effect and para distance acupuncture had no effect on gastric ulcers.
+Histopathological results indicate that pre-acupuncture had a pronounced therapeutic effect on gastric ulcers.
+Acupuncture had a very modest effect, and para-distance acupuncture did not affect gastric ulcers.
 No therapeutic effect was found in the control group.
 Fos-Li neurons in NTS induced by noxious gastric ulcer showed a significant difference between pre-acupuncture and control groups.

 Research Two